 A typical AI dubbing workflow for healthcare content:

-Step 2: Configure.
-Select source and target languages.
-For patient-facing content, enable “adjust for spoken style” so translations sound natural when spoken rather than read.
-For content containing PHI or critical clinical terminology, enable “manual translation approval before AI voice generation” so medical reviewers approve scripts before dubbing.
+- For content with PHI or critical clinical terms: Enable “manual translation approval before AI voice generation” so medical reviewers approve scripts before dubbing.

 Step 3: Process.
 AI transcribes, translates, and generates dubbed audio.
 Processing time scales with video length—typically 10–30 minutes for a 10-minute video per language.